-- Make Advance, Tuition and Quality Grant payments as outlined above - Provide at least two weeks notice before a child leaves the program and payment ends approval status: reached when ECE program achieves a Parent Aware rating of 3 or 4; or provisional rating from the Minnesota Department of Education or Minnesota Department of Human Services.

-RCC developed a payment mechanism for calculating payments to ECE programs and delivering funds.
-The payment calculation requires an application that converts child enrollment data and program tuition rates into Advance, Tuition, and Quality Grant payments.
+- Make Advance, Tuition and Quality Grant payments as outlined above - Provide at least two weeks notice before a child leaves the program and payment ends enrollment data and program tuition rates into Advance, Tuition, and Quality Grant payments.
 Payments may be set up for electronic direct deposit transfer.
 The Scholarship Program is also responsible for determining a child move.